andjajas/backups_and_testing/README.md

-random experimental stuff for projects or just for fun
+random experimental stuff for projects or just for fun, may contain errors